Online and Face to Face Counsellor/ Psychotherapist BACP Accredited

 Certificate - Counselling for Problem Gambling-University of Salford

-I have worked as an NHS Staff Support Therapist, I have provided counselling to NHS GP patients and have been a Palliative Care Counsellor at a hospice working with people with life limiting illnesses.
+I have worked as an NHS Staff Support Therapist, provided counselling to NHS GP patients and have been a Palliative Care Counsellor at a hospice, working with people with life limiting illnesses.
 I am currently an EAP Affiliate Therapist.

 Before qualifying as a counsellor/psychotherapist I worked for over 20 years as an English teacher and Head of Year in inner London secondary schools.